-Outstanding Requests
+Requests during a period

-This report uses data from the Requests Asset to determine which requests have not been resolved.
-If the Request_Completetion_Date is Null then the defect has not been resolved.
+This report uses data from the Requests Asset to return data on all requests.

 This report needs to link the RSRE asset back to RSID in nm_inv_items.
 This report will also need to join nm_members and nm_elements to retrieve relevant location information.